PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 guard in the same unit.
 Validate sequentially, commit, and push only; do not create, reopen, or update a pull request.

+## Final Slice pre/post result retention implementation checkpoint

+The sole production call now retains its unchanged one-counter dictionary as `_final_slice_prepost_passthrough_stats`.
+The value remains unconsumed in this unit even though its positive-only cleanup makes it complete owner mutation evidence.

+This is an assignment-only production change.
+The compatibility wrapper, owner implementation and schema, cleanup guard, exact call count, model-only argument, final slice/concat predecessor, pre-Concat successor, dependencies, public behavior, and TensorFlow-free direct path are unchanged.
+Two stale boundary target expectations now require the assigned result.

+Implementation validation completed sequentially under `uv`:

+- wrapper/owner/schema/cleanup, Slice fixtures, final-slice boundary,
+  terminal-layout, architecture, and pass-efficiency coverage:
+  `372 passed in 22.41s`
+- branch-changed broad suite: `1545 passed in 28.53s`
+- targeted Ruff, Python bytecode compilation, and whitespace validation: passed

+These checks do not claim a new model-corpus run.
+At resume, audit all three production forms of `_optimize_transpose_pre_concat_nhwc_chains()`, beginning with the call immediately after `_final_slice_prepost_passthrough_stats`.
+Freeze each distinct boundary, shared layout/diagnostics arguments, owner schema and cleanup behavior, and existing result policies before changing production.
+Commit and push only; do not create, reopen, or update a pull request.

 ## Singleton/Reshape result characterization checkpoint

 `run_singleton_reshape()` selects seven to ten ordered child runners from the